DaveMielke/NBP/b2g/ui/doc/navigation.rst

 emulate each of them:

 * With two hands, by pressing the Space key together with a related letter or special symbol.
-While these may be easier to remember, they're also more awkward to use because it's not possible to be reading the display at the same time.
+While these may be easier to remember, they're also less convenient because both hands must be removed from the display.

 * With one hand, by pressing the Dot4 key together with one of the D-Pad keys.